CausalPFN: Amortized Causal Effect Estimation via In-Context Learning: Implementing

 \section{Implementing \method}

-While \cref{sec:method} presents the framework in its most general form of identification and treatment set $\cT$, for implementation we focus on binary treatments, i.e., $\mathcal{T} = \{0, 1\}$, and strong ignorability.
+While \cref{sec:method} presents the framework in general form (arbitrary finite $\cT$ and identifiability), for implementation we focus on binary treatments $\cT = \{0, 1\}$ under strong ignorability.
 These assumptions reflect the most common settings encountered by practitioners and serve as a natural starting point.
 Extending the implementation and algorithms to more general settings is left for future work.

 \xhdr{A Scalable Prior} Here, we focus on designing an appropriate prior $\pi$ over DGPs that satisfies the theoretical requirements established in \cref{prop:cepo-ppd-consistency}.
 This prior must balance two factors: First, it should contain a rich set of DGPs with sufficient coverage to approximate real-world scenarios—similar to the priors used in successful tabular predictive models like TabPFN \citep{hollmann2023tabpfn, hollmann2025accurate}, TabDPT \citep{ma2024tabdpt}, and TabICL \citep{qu2025tabicl}.
 Second, and uniquely for causal inference, all DGPs in our prior must satisfy strong ignorability which directly implies identifiability of the prior.
 Moreover, the generated DGPs must allow us to access the ground-truth CEPOs, as required by the causal data-prior loss in \cref{def:causal-data-prior-loss} for training.